Food consumption: what you can do

 - Last but not least: do not take on too much at once and do not be disheartened when you cannot always be 100% consistent and have to make compromises.
 It is more important to take small steps, consistently, and to keep this up while also engaging politically, than it is to shop 100% ‘correctly’ all the time.

-Nevertheless, certifications can provide helpful guidance to consumers, as long as they are aware of their limitations, i.e. each certification only covers individual aspects of the production process, there are big differences in their structure and credibility and there can be heated debate over the true value of such certifications.
-Studies are repeatedly released showing that the prices even certified farmers are paid for their produce are too low to enable them to make ends meet, meaning they hardly lift them out of poverty.
+Nevertheless, labels can provide helpful guidance to consumers, as long as they are aware of their limitations, i.e. each scheme only covers individual aspects of the production process, there are big differences in their structure and credibility and there can be heated debate over the true value of such certifications.
+Regularly, studies are released showing that the prices even certified farmers are paid for their produce are too low to enable them to make ends meet, meaning they hardly lift them out of poverty.

-Look into which aspects a certification covers and how the compliance mechanisms work.
+Look into which aspects a label covers and how the compliance mechanisms work.

-Another important element of taking guidance from certifications is to inform oneself of what a certification does (and does not) cover, as well as to ask questions about the mechanisms used to check compliance.
-In our view, independently audited product certifications are more credible than companies’ own certifications – companies own certifications or sector standards often set unambitious goals, controls are not effective and there are rarely provisions for sanctions.
+In our view, independently audited product certifications are more credible than companies’ own certifications – companies own schemes or sector standards often set unambitious goals, controls are not effective and there are rarely provisions for sanctions.